-If equipped, there are five blue underwater lights. three located on the transom just below the surface of the water (See fig. 3.51.2) and two lights, one in each of the trim tab pockets on the bottom of the hull.
+If equipped, there are six (6) blue underwater lights.
+Four (4) located on the transom just below the surface of the water and two (2) lights, one in each of the trim tab pockets on the bottom of the hull (Fig. 3.47.1).
 When lit the lights illuminate the water in a translucent blue glow which enhances the after dark experience of being on the water and in addition may on occasion attract a myriad of marine life.

-The underwater lights are powered by the "U/W LTS" switch on the helm switch panel (See fig. 3.51.1).
-The lights are protected by the "U/W LIGHTS" breaker on the DC distribution panel located on the port midship freeboard.
+The underwater lights are powered by the "U/W LTS" switch on the helm switch panel (See fig. 2.24.1).
+The lights are protected by the "U/W LIGHTS" breaker on the DC distribution panel located on the port midship freeboard (See fig. 4.8.1).